Platelet Rich Plasma & Platelet Rich Fibrin Matrix

 Proprietary Gel Separator Technology

-Regen Lab® USA's industry leading PRP® products feature a proprietary thixotropic gel separator technology.
-This gel separator not only streamlines the entire protocol, it allows for the recovery of viable and intact platelets while eliminating a multitude of proinflammatory cytokines from the PRP® sample.
-The Regen® gel is 100% inert (does not interact with blood) and mobilizes to migrate up the wall of the BCT tube during centrifugation, then resolidifies as the centrifuge concludes its 5 minute spin cycle.
+Our industry leading PRP devices feature a proprietary thixotropic gel separator technology.
+This gel separator not only streamlines the entire protocol, it allows for the recovery of viable and intact platelets while eliminating a multitude of proinflammatory cytokines from the sample.
+This gel is 100% inert (does not interact with blood) and mobilizes to migrate up the wall of the tube during centrifugation, then resolidifies as the centrifuge concludes its 5 minute spin cycle.
 Upon re-solidification, this gel separator forms a physical barrier that:

 Various Growth Factors Identified Within PRP® and